mesosphere/dcos-commons/tools/README.md

 If you are providing binary CLI modules with your service, the tooling supports automatically populating the package template with any required `sha256sum` values.

-The expected placeholder format is `{{sha256:yourfile.ext}}`, where `yourfile.ext` is one of the files which was passed to `ci_upload.py`.
+The expected placeholder format is `{{sha256:yourfile.ext}}`, where `yourfile.ext` is one of the files which was passed to `publish_aws.py` or `publish_http.py`.
 Multiple files of the same name are not supported, as they all get uploaded to the same directory anyway.
 For example:

 Before:
 ```